victal/cypress-extensions-plugin/README.md

 ## Implementation notes: method callbacks, sync properties and command promises

-Note: The plugin's default behaviour should work in 99% of the cases, only read on if you're interested in implementation details or are running into a specific problem with return values using `execExtensionCommand`/`execCommand`.
+Note: The plugin's default behaviour should work in 99% of the cases, only read on if you're interested in implementation details or are running into a specific problem with return values using `execExtensionCommand`.

 This plugin needs to juggle the 3 methods JS has for returning values: synchronous, callback and promise.
 In the Chrome extensions API, method calls (`chrome.some.property.method(arg1, ..., callback)`) are async, accepting a callback as their last argument to pass their return value, while properties are accessed synchronously (`chrome.some.property`).
 Cypress, in contrast, uses and expects promises everywhere.
 So the plugin needs to turn the callbacks/sync returns of the browser API into promises for Cypress.

-So it assumes Chrome's convention is respected everywere and, by default it passes a callback to all method calls that it relays to the `chrome` object (i.e. when you've called `execCommand(property, method[, args])`) and "promisifies" that callback to generate the promise it returns to Cypress.
-On mere property access (i.e. when you're not passing a `method`: `execCommand(property)`), it assumes access to a synchronous value and resolves its return promise to that value.
+So it assumes Chrome's convention is respected everywere and, by default it passes a callback to all method calls that it relays to the `chrome` object (i.e. when you've called `execExtensionCommand(property, method[, args])`) and "promisifies" that callback to generate the promise it returns to Cypress.
+On mere property access (i.e. when you're not passing a `method`: `execExtensionCommand(property)`), it assumes access to a synchronous value and resolves its return promise to that value.

-But should you ever find yourself calling a method that, for some reason, doesn't follow the convention and makes a synchronous return instead of accepting a callback (the only example I could find was [`pageAction.show()/hide()`](https://developer.chrome.com/extensions/pageAction#method-show)), you'll need to pass the `{ returnType: 'sync' }` option to let the plugin know how to handle it (`execCommand(property, method, args, { returnType: 'sync' }`).
+But should you ever find yourself calling a method that, for some reason, doesn't follow the convention and makes a synchronous return instead of accepting a callback (the only example I could find was [`pageAction.show()/hide()`](https://developer.chrome.com/extensions/pageAction#method-show)), you'll need to pass the `{ returnType: 'sync' }` option to let the plugin know how to handle it (`execExtensionCommand(property, method, args, { returnType: 'sync' }`).
 Otherwise, the plugin will try to pass a callback, which is likely to result in an error and the result getting lost.

 (This is the same kind of problem Mozilla's [`webextension-polyfill`](https://github.com/mozilla/webextension-polyfill) run into  when they need to turn Chrome's callback-based returns into promises as per the emerging WebExtension standard based off Chrome's API, though they solve it in a [slightly more involved way](https://github.com/mozilla/webextension-polyfill/blob/596f47bcc8715aa5301612cffce0c60540c02bff/src/browser-polyfill.js#L135-L143) I didn't feel was worth replicating here.)